Estimate Time11 min

 1. COBRA coverage.
 The Consolidated Omnibus Budget Reconciliation Act of 1985, or COBRA, allows you to continue your current health care coverage for a certain amount of time, but you may be required to pay the full cost of your health coverage plus an additional 2% charge.
 While you are working, your employer will typically cover a significant portion of the cost of your coverage, reducing the cost for active employees, but that is rarely the case for those who continue coverage through COBRA.

 3. Public marketplace.
 The marketplace was established by the Affordable Care Act and provides plan options available to anyone who is not yet eligible for Medicare.
 You can no longer be denied coverage for any reason, including a pre-existing condition.
-This was often a significant issue for those contemplating early retirement because affordable health insurance coverage was hard to find and obtain, particularly for those with pre-existing medical conditions.
 Costs for these plans can vary widely, but some people qualify for government-provided subsidies through premium tax credits that can make the coverage more affordable.
-Under the Inflation Reduction Act of 2022, premium tax credit/subsidies are extended until 2025.
-Under ARPA, the 400% federal poverty level (FPL) requirement to qualify for subsidies (also know as the "subsidy cliff") has been removed until 2025.
+Under the Inflation Reduction Act of 2022, premium tax credit/subsidies were extended until 2025.
+As of 2026, the 400% federal poverty level (FPL) income cap will be reinstated, and the contribution percentage will begin to be indexed again.1

 Getting ready for Medicare

 Once you've figured out how to bridge the gap to Medicare, you'll need to explore Medicare itself as you approach 65, the age when most people become eligible.
-There's a lot to learn.
 If you're like most people, you may be confused about how and when to transition from your interim coverage to Medicare—and when you need to do it.
-And remember, Medicare coverage is provided to each eligible individual who enrolls.
+Medicare coverage is provided to each eligible individual who enrolls.
 You cannot cover your spouse under your Medicare coverage; they will have to enroll on their own when eligible.
-Here are answers to 6 common questions:
+Here are answers to common questions:

 1. I'm eligible to claim my Social Security benefit as early as age 62.
 Will Medicare kick in at the same time?
-The answer is generally no. For most of us, the age to qualify for Medicare is 65, with a few exceptions: people with certain disabilities, end-stage renal disease (ESRD), or amyotrophic lateral sclerosis (ALS) may qualify at a younger age.
+The answer is generally no. The age to qualify for Medicare is 65, with a few exceptions, for example, certain younger people with medical conditions or disabilities.

 2. Will Medicare contact me directly prior to my becoming eligible?
 If you are already receiving Social Security benefits or railroad retirement benefits, Medicare will mail you a Medicare enrollment kit a few months before you become eligible.
-If you are within 3 months of turning age 65, reside in the United States or one of its territories or commonwealths, and don't want to apply for monthly Social Security retirement benefits just yet, but do still want to apply for Medicare benefits, you can enroll in Medicare online.
+If you are within 3 months of turning age 65, reside in the United States (or one of its territories or commonwealths), and don't want to apply for monthly Social Security retirement benefits, but still want to apply for Medicare benefits, you can enroll in Medicare online.

 3. Are there deadlines for Medicare sign-up?
 Yes.
 Retirees who are already receiving Social Security benefits are automatically enrolled in Medicare Parts A and B, and coverage generally begins the month they turn 65.
-But retirees who haven't claimed Social Security will need to take action to sign up for Medicare.
-You can first sign up for Medicare Part A hospital insurance and Medicare Part B medical insurance during the 7-month initial enrollment period that begins 3 months before the month you turn 65.
-If you enroll in Part A and/or Part B the first 3 months of your Initial Enrollment Period ("IEP") before you turn 65, your coverage will go into effect on the first day of the month you turn 65.
+Generally, retirees who haven't claimed Social Security will need to first sign up for Medicare Part A hospital insurance and Medicare Part B medical insurance.
+The Initial Enrollment Period (IEP) lasts for 7 months, starting 3 months before you turn 65, and ending 3 months after the month you turn 65.
+If you enroll in Part A and/or Part B during the first 3 months of your IEP, your coverage will begin on the first day of the month you turn 65.
+If your birthday is the first day of the month, your 7-month period starts 4 months before your 65th birthday and ends 2 months after your 65th birthday.
+The date your coverage starts depends on which month you sign up during you IEP.2

 If you enroll during your birth month or the following 3 months in your initial enrollment period, your coverage will become effective the first day of the next month.
-If you were born on the first of the month, everything will occur 1 month earlier.
+If you were born on the first of the month, everything will occur one month earlier.
 For example, if you were born on September 1, your IEP would begin on May 1.
 If you enrolled in the first 3 months of your IEP, your coverage would begin on August 1, and your IEP would end on November 30.
 Regardless of how you get Parts A and B, you must sign up for Part D if you want prescription drug coverage.
-(See the section about Medicare Part D for important information about penalties.)
-Or, if you prefer, sign up for a Medicare Advantage Plan (Medicare Part C), which replaces parts A, B, and often D. Medicare Advantage Plans, a private-sector alternative to original Medicare, have the same initial enrollment period, as does Part D for prescription drug coverage.
+(Read the section about Medicare Part D for important information about penalties.)
+If you prefer, sign up for a Medicare Advantage Plan (Medicare Part C), which replaces parts A, B, and often D. Medicare Advantage Plans, a private-sector alternative to original Medicare, has the same initial enrollment period, as does Part D for prescription drug coverage.
+For more information on avoiding late enrollment penalties, visit Medicare.gov.

 If you don't enroll in Medicare during the initial enrollment period around your 65th birthday, you can sign up between January 1 and March 31 each year thereafter for coverage that will begin on the first day of the month after you sign up.
 However, you could be charged a late-enrollment penalty when your benefit starts.
 For example, if a penalty applies, monthly Part B premiums increase by 10% for each 12-month period you delay signing up for Medicare after becoming eligible for benefits, and this penalty will remain for as long as you receive Medicare coverage.

-6. If I retire outside the United States, can I bring my Medicare coverage with me?
+3. If I retire outside the United States, can I bring my Medicare coverage with me?
 In most cases, no. The US government generally precludes Medicare from paying for medical services for retirees outside the country and its territories.
-A possible silver lining: You may be able to purchase affordable health insurance in some countries or tap into their private health care systems.
+However, you may be able to purchase affordable health insurance in some countries or tap into their private health care systems.
 But, some insurance companies operating outside of the United States and its territories may limit your participation or acceptance based on your age.

 Remember to also sign up for Medicare Part D

-Whether you are currently taking prescription medications or not, you need to know the ins and outs of Medicare Part D—the Medicare Prescription Drug Plan.
-Prescription drug coverage may be included as part of a Medicare Advantage plan.
+Medicare Part D, the Medicare Prescription Drug Plan offers prescription drug coverage and may be included as part of a Medicare Advantage plan.
 There are lots of options to compare.
 When you first enroll in Medicare, it's important to plan for your future needs.
 Take the time to look into Medicare Part D prescription drug coverage.

-1. If you don't enroll in Medicare prescription drug coverage when first eligible, you may be hit with a late-enrollment penalty, which will apply for the rest of your life.
-If you waited for more than 63 days since you were first eligible for Part D coverage and did not have "creditable coverage" (such as employer-sponsored coverage with prescription drug coverage that is as good as or better than what is offered under Medicare Part D), you will be subject to permanent financial penalties of an additional 1% per month that you go without coverage.
+1. If you don't enroll in Medicare prescription drug coverage when first eligible, you may be faced with a late-enrollment penalty, which applies for the rest of your life.
+If you waited 63 days or more since you were first eligible for Part D coverage and did not have "creditable coverage" (such as employer-sponsored coverage with prescription drug coverage, you will be subject to permanent financial penalties of an additional 1% per month that you go without coverage.
 This penalty is added to the premium for the plan you enroll in.
 Tip: Don't delay signing up for Medicare Part D if you don't have other prescription drug coverage.
-Say you delay enrolling for 20 months from when you no longer have creditable prescription coverage; when you finally sign up, your premium will be 20% higher.

-2. For stand-alone Part D prescription drug plans, the maximum deductible is $545 in 2024.
+2. For stand-alone Part D prescription drug plans, the maximum deductible is $615 in 2026.
 A deductible is the amount you pay toward your costs before the insurance plan starts to contribute.
-After reaching your deductible, you'll pay your plan's copays and coinsurance for your covered drugs, based on the tiers within your plan's covered drug list (also known as their formulary).
+After reaching your deductible, you'll pay your plan's copays and coinsurance for your covered drugs, based on the tiers within your plan's covered drug list (also known as their formulary) Beginning January 2026, the annual maximum out-of-pocket threshold for all Part D plans will be $2,100.
+Part D beneficiaries will not be responsible for any cost sharing for drugs covered by Part D above this amount.
 You can learn more about the different phases of prescription drug costs on the Medicare website.
-Tip: You may want to consider scheduling a Medication Therapy Management consultation with your local pharmacist to explore combinations of prescriptions that may help you maintain your health, but at a lower cost.
-Then go back and discuss the pharmacist's recommendations with your doctor.
+Tip: To consider scheduling a Medication Therapy Management consultation with your local pharmacist to explore combinations of prescriptions that may help you maintain your health, at a lower cost.
+Then, go back and discuss the pharmacist's recommendations with your doctor.
 All Medicare prescription drug plans (Part D) cover this consultation.

-The Medicare system is different in many ways from employer-sponsored health coverage, so take time to understand the basics of Medicare.
-You and your spouse or domestic partner may have different needs and may be better off choosing different Medicare plans.
-So do your homework, shop around, and compare prices.
-Remember, as long as you remain enrolled in the Medicare system, you can make changes every year as your situation and health care options and needs change and evolve.
+The Medicare system is different in many ways from employer-sponsored health coverage, so take time to understand the basics.
+You and your spouse, or domestic partner may have different needs and may be better off choosing different Medicare plans, so compare prices.
+Remember, as long as you remain enrolled in the Medicare system, depending on your coverage, you may be able to reevaluate and make changes each year as your situation and health care needs change.

 More to explore